 Starting out using manual camera settings can be challenging, but it’s not that difficult when you commit to learning how the settings work.
 Being in control of your exposure is one of the key creative aspects of painting with light.

-Leaving exposure choices to your camera results in generic looking photos.
-Learning how shoot in manual mode allows you to be more expressive with your photography.
-You can have your main subject exposed the way you want it to look.
+Leaving exposure choices to your camera results in generic-looking photos.
+Learning how to shoot in manual mode allows you to be more expressive with your

 This is a core lesson in camera use.
 There’s much more to it than can be covered in a single article about how to shoot in manual mode and I’ll be adding more teaching to this series over time.
 But don’t wait for me!
 Set your camera to M and get out and use it.